 The first McDonald’s Next store, an updated store with a more gourmet bespoke menu, opened in Hong Kong.

-2016: McDonald’s report 10 years’ growth with figures from their first-quarter.
+2016: McDonald’s reported 10 years of growth with figures from their first quarter.

-They work on the “Follow Our Foodsteps” campaign, a virtual reality story showing each step of production from farm to table.
+They worked on the “Follow Our Foodsteps” campaign, a virtual reality story showing each step of production from farm to table.

 2019: McDonald’s replaced plastic straws with paper straws in the 1,361 McDonald’s restaurants in the UK.

-So there we have it, from the humble begins of a typical American barbeque shack to a global superpower covering over 100 countries with a university, a sports team and a global charity.
+So there we have it, from the humble beginnings of a typical American barbeque shack to a global superpower covering over 100 countries with a university, a sports team, and a global charity.

-McDonald’s stay such a big company by constantly adapting, getting with the times offering online ordering systems, a better menu and changing according to demand, whilst also stepping on the little guy and contributing to the world obesity problem but that’s for another day.
+McDonald’s stays such a big company by constantly adapting, getting with the times, offering online ordering systems, a better menu, and changing according to demand, whilst also stepping on the little guy and contributing to the world obesity problem, but that’s for another day.